The Falkland Islands Defence Force – a brief history

 1982 and the Falklands Conflict

 On 1 April, the FIDF was mobilized (along with Royal Marine NP8901), to defend the Falkland Islands from a full-scale Argentine invasion.
+32 Members of the Force responded to the callout and took up defensive positions around Stanley.
 On the morning of 2 April the Governor, Sir Rex Hunt, ordered the FIDF and Royal Marines to lay down their arms.
 The Argentines seized all equipment belonging to the FIDF and declared it to be an illegal organisation.
 Several members of the FIDF were arrested by the Argentines and sent to Fox Bay where they remained under house arrest for the duration of the war.
 Members of the FIDF, along with many other FI residents, provided assistance to British Forces during the struggle to liberate the Falkland Islands that ended with the Argentine surrender on 14 June 1982.

 FIDF was reformed in 1983.
 The reformed FIDF is entirely funded by the Falkland Islands Government and follows British Military doctrine in training and operations.